robguderian/cs-tech-primer/docs/language_bootcamp/javascript/README.md

 In JavaScript, **you can pass as many or as few arguments as you wish** to a given function / method.
 It's up to that function / method to determine if the number of parameters / arguments match a given case or not.

+- You can access these arguments either by parameter names or through the `arguments` keyword.

 **It's considered best practice to check the arguments of all functions / methods.**